data1010/data1010.github.io/setup.md

 Try running that command to see if you have Git.
 If you don't, you'll need to [install it](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 After you've cloned the repo, you can navigate back to the folder and run `git pull` from the command line to retrieve any updates which might have been pushed to the repo on GitHub.

 If you need an overview of command line tools and Git, check out the [Utilities](https://mathigon.org/course/data-science-utilities/introduction) course on Data Gymnasia.
 I recommend using WSL2 (Windows Subsystem for Linux) if you're on Windows, because that way your command line will work the same way it works for folks on macOS and Linux.

-## Julia packages

-Each notebook we'll use in the course will include two files in its directory, one called `Project.toml` and the other called `Manifest.toml`.
-These files contain information about which package versions should be used to ensure that the notebook runs correctly.
-Running `using Pkg; Pkg.activate(".")` in the notebook will point the Julia runtime to these correct package versions.
-This process will download and install packages if they're not already present on your system.

 ---